 When McDonald’s started up in 1955 they chose Otto and Sons as their supplier of fresh ground beef patties.
 In the late 1960’s Cryogenic food processing revolutionized the fast food industry making it easy to get consistently good products from a few of the high-volume producers.
 This made the need to rely on a network of approximately 150-200 fresh beef suppliers.
 Otto and Sons accepted McDonald’s offer to be one of their four meat suppliers.

 1973 saw the opening of OSI Group’s first high-volume meat plant in West Chicago.
 They now had specially developed patty-forming machines and liquid nitrogen in freezing tunnels.
 They also, at the same time entered an agreement with Best Chicago Meat Company to use the Glenmark brand.
-This brand was for the non-McDonald’s business for local small area restaurants and processed meat to the area supermarkets.
-The Glenmark brand was, in 2011, wholly acquired by Best Chicago Meat Company, LLC.

 The name was changed to OSI Industries in 1975 at which time it was McDonald’s exclusive supplier which allowed them to grow in size and prosperity with the geographical expansion of McDonald’s.